Oil prices reduced their gains by 1%, and Brent crude touched $84 a barrel

 Al-Shammari added, in an interview with Al-Arabiya, that there is a high level of uncertainty in China.

-For his part, Hiroyuki Kikukawa, general manager of research at Nissan Securities, said: “In addition to growing concerns about weak fuel demand in China due to an increase in (Covid-19) infections, the political uncertainty caused by rare protests over the government’s strict restrictions on (Covid-19) in Shanghai sell-outs.
+For his part, Hiroyuki Kikukawa, general manager of research at Nissan Securities, said: “In addition to growing concerns regarding weak fuel demand in China due to an increase in (Covid-19) infections, the political uncertainty caused by rare protests over the government’s strict restrictions on (Covid-19) in Shanghai sell-outs.

 He added that the WTI trading range is expected to drop to between $70 and $75.